 The annual reported number of malaria cases in 2023 was 3,288,168 with 296 deaths.

 Key Challenges

-- Ethiopia has documented insecticide resistance to 4 insecticide classes. - The suspected emergence of artemisinin partial resistance - Resource gaps to fully implement the national strategic plan.
+- Ethiopia has documented insecticide resistance to 4 insecticide classes. - The suspected emergence of artemisinin partial resistance - Resource gaps to fully implement the national strategic plan, including the recent reductions in ODA